Introduction to 'Making the most of social media'

 Chapter 4

-1 min
+1 minute

 Security policies

 Think about adding social media to your IT security policy.
-This will help your team to use it responsibly.
+This will help your team to use it safely.
 Making sure your team are on top of this can reduce the chances of someone hacking into your accounts or stealing valuable information.
 You might want to include an acceptable use policy in employment contracts or a colleague handbook.

 Your policies should include things like:

-• Keeping passwords safe
+Keeping passwords safe.

 Avoiding fraud